Skip to content

 Variable Example Purpose

-SILEX_SESSION_SECRET (random 32+ chars) Session encryption key; generate a new one for each deployment
+SILEX_SESSION_SECRET (random 32+ chars) Session encryption key, generate a new one per deployment

 SILEX_URL https://silex.example.com Public URL users visit